Kulkarni-Akash/AdventureWorks-DataEngineer-Project/README.md

 - Organized and tiered storage structure in Azure Data Lake Storage.

 ## Source Data
-The raw data for this project is sourced from Kaggle You can access the dataset here: [AdventureWorks](https://www.kaggle.com/datasets/ukveteran/adventure-works)
+- The raw data for this project is sourced from Kaggle
+- Access the dataset here: [AdventureWorks](https://www.kaggle.com/datasets/ukveteran/adventure-works)